 The agency's Statement of Purpose and Service User Guide were noted to have been regularly reviewed and updated.
 The organisational and management structure of the agency is outlined in the Statement of Purpose; it details lines of accountability.
-The day to day operation of the agency is overseen by a manager, a deputy manager, six residential care workers, a team of support workers and part time domestic staff.
+The day to day operation of the agency is overseen by a manager, a senior support worker and a team of support staff.